magomimmo/modern-cljs/doc/tutorial-03.md

 on port `3000`.
 Optionally, you can pass it a different port number, like so: `$ lein ring server 8888`.

-You can also check that the browser connected repl is still working by launching again `$ lein trampoline cljsbuild repl-listen` command on a new terminal (remember to cd to `/path/to/modern-cljs`) and visiting [simple.html][6] page.
+You can also check that the browser-connected repl is still working by again launching the `$ lein trampoline cljsbuild repl-listen` command on a new terminal (remember to cd to `/path/to/modern-cljs`) and visiting [simple.html][6] page.